Coalescing systems of non-Brownian particles: Instantaneous coalescence on the gasket

 Set $J_{0,1} := G$.
 Now for $r \ge 1$, the set $ 2^{r} G \setminus 2^{r-1}G$ can be covered by exactly $2 \times 3^{r-1}$ many $0$-triangles that we will denote by $J_{r,\ell}$ for $1 \le \ell \le 2 \times 3^{r-1}$.
 The collection $\{J_{r, \ell}\}$ forms a covering of the infinite gasket.

 Put $Q := \Xi_0$ and let $D$ be a countable dense subset of $Q$.
 Associate each point of $D$ with one of the (at most two) $0$-triangles to which it belongs.
 Denote by $D_{r,\ell}$ the subset of $D$ consisting of particles associated with $J_{r,\ell}$.
 Construct a partial coalescing system starting from $D$ such that two particles coalesce if and only if they collide and both of their initial positions belonged to the same set $D_{r,\ell}$.
 Let $(\Xi_t^{r, \ell})_{t \ge 0}$ denote the set-valued coalescing process consisting of the (possibly empty) subset of the particles associated with $J_{r, \ell}$.

-If we preserve the original ranking of the particles that started from $D_{r,\ell}$, then, for each $t>0$, and it thus suffices to prove that almost surely, the set $G \cap \bigcup_{(r, \ell)} \Xi_t^{r, \ell}$ is finite for all $t \in [t_1, t_2]$.
+Note that $(\bigcup_{(r, \ell)} \Xi_t^{r, \ell})_{ t\ge 0}$ is the set-valued coalescing process in the marked space where two particles have same mark if and only if both of them originate from the same $D_{r, \ell}$.
+Approximate the set $D$ by a sequence of increasing finite sets.
+By appealing to the same kind of reasoning as in Theorem \ref{thm_main1_gasket}, we can find an increasing sequence of set-valued coalescing processes in the original (resp. marked) space starting from this sequence of increasing finite sets which `approximates' the process $(\Xi_t)_{ t\ge 0}$ ( resp. $(\bigcup_{(r, \ell)} \Xi_t^{r, \ell})_{t \ge 0}$) in the limit.
+Now using the coupling involving finitely many particles given in Subsection \ref{subsec:coupling} and then passing to the limit, it follows that